-I expected my life to change of course, to become busier, chaotic, messy, exhausting.
+I had expected my life to change of course: to become busier, chaotic, messy, exhausting.
 All of those things.

 I quickly resigned myself to sleep being a thing of that past and having such little time to myself in the day time that I had to learn to be productive after hours.

 I’ve always lived with being somewhere between being an insomniac and a night owl.
 I love sleep, I LOVE it but it doesn’t always come naturally to me.
 I could manage it pre-kids because at some point, after a long week of sleepless nights, I would eventually just crash out and get a decent stretch of sleep to reinvigorate me and clear my mind.